vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/README.md

 Sample customization examples can be found [here](docs/examples/README.md)

+For Windows support you may refer to [Windows tutorial](docs/windows.md)

 ## Debugging

 - To enable debugging for the [make file scripts](hack/make-helpers/) export `DEBUGGING=true`.